-Those in this order are normally referred to as pillbugs, sowbugs, or roly polys.
-They are mostly nocturnal but during the day are found under rocks, under logs, or in crevices.
+Isopods are normally referred to as pillbugs, sowbugs, or roly polys.
+They are nocturnal and can be found under rocks, under logs, or in crevices.

 Oniscidae (Woodlice, Sowbugs, Pillbugs)